fgindraud/slam/rs/Readme.md

 ---------

 When the backend layout changes :
-* If the current setting is _weird_ (overlapping / clone outputs, maybe check for CRTC transform, etc) : do nothing.
+* If the current setting is _unsupported_ (overlapping / clone outputs, maybe check for CRTC transform, etc) : do nothing.
 Also called _manual layout mode_.
 * If the layout is what was just requested to be set: do nothing (we see our own update).
 * If the set of physical outputs is different from before (add / remove screen) :
     * If a database entry exists for this set of outputs, use the stored layout.